 Wide local excision an extra piece of skin taken from around the area that you had initially excised.

 Sentinel lymph node biopsy a test that is normally carried out at the Hallamshire Hospital at Sheffield .It is dependent on your initial diagnosis as to whether it is appropriate it is not available to everyone.
-This is carried out under general anaesthetic and the wide local excision is done at the same time.
+This is carried out under general anaesthetic.
 The plastic surgeons will discuss this procedure in more detail if you decide to go ahead.

 Clinic follow up you will be seen in clinic where skin and lymph gland checks maybe carried out and concerns addressed relating to your diagnosis.
 Sometimes we will ask if you would prefer a telephone review or a video call, though we would always like to see you face to face for alternate visits.
 It is your choice if you would or would not like a virtual follow up.